Ved111/drone-swarm-codefundo18/README.md

 ## Iterations:
 This is a constantly evolving system, which continues to learn from each failed and successful attempt.
 The results are fed back into scout drone, mesh drones and prediction models.

+## Matter at Hand
+- choosing topology creation algorithm

 ## Objective Overview:
 - To cluster fire prone areas and situate a drone array in the most affective spread circle for the listed areas.
   - Analysis of topography done through satellite imagery of the proposed forest cover.
-  - Clustering areas with dense forest cover using k-means clustering algorithm.
+  - Clustering areas with dense forest cover using fuzzy clustering algorithm.
 - To detect and localize wildfire's core.
   - Detection of fire and smoke as whole object by real-time detection.
   - Saliency detection using region of interest extraction (fire's core).
   - Prediction and extrapolation of fire spread pattern and marking of surrounding areas as high risk.
 - To optimize and manage an autonomous drone array for effective spraying of fire-retardant over forest fires suggesting varying physical factors.
   - To create autonomous pattern detection system to form a topology of drone network for the most efficient retardant spread.
-  - Refactoring reignition of latent peat
+  - Refactoring reignition of latent peat (future iteration)
-  - Accounting in wind speed, direction, temperature, dryness, proximity to settlement.
+  - Accounting in wind speed, direction, temperature, dryness, proximity to settlement for retardant discharge.

 ## Definitions:
 - The scout drone is defined by a singular drone (or small array) sent out to take images of the suspected fire prone areas at regular intervals.

 - The drone array is defined as a 2-dimensional (3-dimensional in experimental stages) hypothetical symmetrically-phased linear array, linking drones as nodes in 2-d spatial map structure.
 The path signifies the interconnections among nodes as symbolic data links specifically designed, in this case to bring about maximum efficiency in reward functions later defined.

-- The data links function as communication pathways among nodes to transfer sensory input and
+- The data links function as communication pathways among nodes to transfer sensory input and features for info flow.

+## Checklist
+- [x] Fire detection system
+- [x] Fuzzy clustering model
+- [x] RBF network (initialization and training)
+- [ ] Coupling clustering with network
+- [ ] Drone control systems